ralismark/rill/docs/concepts/source.md

 ## Exceptions

-Errors which occur during execution of `read` are indicated by throwing an exception.
-Reaching the end of the sequence is not an error.
-After an exception is thrown, `src` must be in a consistent state; further calls to `read` may throw, but must have well-defined behaviour.
+Errors are indicated by throwing an exception, as specified by `Device`.
+Attempting to write past the end of the sequence is not an error.

 ## Example